U.S. Department of State Seal

 Submit Your Dossier to the Central Authority

 After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the adoption authority in Hong Kong as part of your adoption application.
-Hong Kong’s Central Authority will review your application to determine whether you are also suitable and eligible to adopt under Hong Kong’s law.
+Hong Kong’s adoption authority will review your application to determine whether you are also suitable and eligible to adopt under Hong Kong’s law.

 Receive a Referral for a Child from the Central Authority